 Additional Challenges of Last Mile Delivery

-As supply chain management professionals attempt to balance customer satisfaction while maintaining a lean operation, the challenges of final mile delivery abound cost is a huge factor.
-According to the trade publication Supply Chain Dive, an estimated 28% of a product’s total transportation cost happens during final mile fulfillment.
-That cost can be broken down into four parts: warehousing, delivery, technology, and fulfillment.
+Here’s the low down: As supply chain management professionals attempt to balance customer satisfaction while maintaining a lean operation, the challenges of last mile delivery around cost is a huge factor.
+According to the trade publication Supply Chain Dive, an estimated 28% of a product’s total transportation cost happens during last mile fulfillment.
+That cost can be broken down into four parts: warehousing, delivery, technology and fulfillment.
 Of these four, delivery is the highest.
 From fuel to labor costs, the price of delivery quickly adds up — and remains on the rise.

 With the pressure to offer free and fast shipping to consumers, delivery costs are being absorbed by the shipper.
 These expedited, on-demand deliveries quickly inflate the initial delivery cost, impeding the ability to maintain a lean and profitable operation.